dpeach/CleanCSV/README.md

 This is also a Windows version.
 This one gives a Save As dialog box.

 # .bat File
 Here is the batch file that can be put on your desktop to drag and drop your csv file onto.
+There is a bit more information about this [in the prompts file](prompts_used.md).

 ```
 @echo off